The Power Of Connection

 One of the key ideas that can completely transform the way you think about changing anything is to consider unhelpful habits or non-ideal practices as things that are currently serving an important purpose in your life — whether you like it or not.
 Everything we do is, on some level, in service of our core needs.

-For example, You have legitimate needs for comfort, for safety, for soothing, and for connection.
-If you have a bad habit that you're finding hard to shake, it's very likely that habit is fulfilling a basic need.
-Understanding that everything, even behaviors and habits that seem on the surface to be unhelpful or even unhealthy are serving an important purpose for you can open the door to a new, compassionate way of understanding why you do what you do… as well as point the way towards a different, more effective path of growth and change.
+For example, you have legitimate needs for comfort, safety, soothing, and connection.
+If you have a bad habit that you’re finding hard to shake, it’s very likely that habit is fulfilling a basic need.
+Understanding that everything, even behaviors and habits that seem on the surface to be unhelpful or even unhealthy are serving an important purpose for you – can open the door to a new, compassionate way of understanding why you do what you do… as well as point the way towards a different, more effective path of growth and change.

-Consider this idea: What emerging research into neuroscience is pointing to is the fact that human beings are hardwired to BOND.
+Consider this idea: what emerging research into neuroscience is pointing to is the fact that human beings are hardwired to BOND.
 Ideally, we bond to healthy people and have satisfying relationships.
-But we can also bond to other things, like gratifying behaviors, substances of abuse, and unhealthy relationships.
+But we can also bond to other things, like gratifying behaviors, substances of abuse, and unhealthy relationships (that sometimes remain even after a breakup).
 Your brain is actually built that way!
-It can be diabolically easy to become bonded to something that's basically a placeholder for what you really need: safety, security, soothing, love, and connection.
+It can be diabolically easy to become bonded to something that’s basically a placeholder for what you really need: safety, security, soothing, love, and connection.
 (Looking at you, emotional eating!)

-By understanding your authentic, deep needs for comfort, emotional safety and connection, you can begin to release unhelpful bonds to behaviors that — while they may meet your needs — are doing so in a “non ideal way.”
-From this place of enlightenment, self-awareness, and empowerment you can then intentionally create healthy new bonds to things, behaviors and people who energize and nourish you.
+By understanding your authentic, deep needs for comfort, emotional safety, and connection, you can begin to release unhelpful bonds to behaviors that — while they may meet your needs — are doing so in a “non-ideal way.”
+From this place of enlightenment, self-awareness, and empowerment, you can then intentionally create healthy new bonds to things, behaviors, and people who energize and nourish you.
+That is the power of connection.

 The Power of Connection